-The New 2K is finally here, but the fans seem not so happy about it.
+The new 2K is finally here, but the fans don’t seem so happy about it.
 Except from the same old content, one disappointment is the crashing issue.
 If you’re experiencing crashes in 2K21 constantly, here’re some fixes for you to salvage your basketball dream.

 But before you start troubleshooting the crashing issue, make sure your specs meet the game requirement.
 Though NBA 2K21 is by no means a graphically demanding title, your game is likely to crash if you’re using an old computer.

 |Processor:||Intel Core i3-530 / AMD FX-4100|

 Recommended system requirements for NBA 2K21

 |Processor:||Intel Core i5-4430 / AMD FX-8370|